 Also, talking of services to the Tory party, John Prescott may be interested to know that the Labour No to AV campaign have hired William Norton as the campaign agent whose name is on all their election material as their “responsible person”; i.e. he is held accountable should any rules be broken.

 Mr Norton is not only a Reddich Conservative councillor, but also the man who defeated Mr Prescott’s plans for a North East Regional Assembly in the referendum in 2004.

 The above examples are but the tip of the iceberg in illustrating just how “cross party” the No2AV campaign really is.

 • The AV referendum takes place in just under three weeks’ time, on Thursday, May 5th.

 The No campaign got in touch after this blog was posted to outline that William Norton is not the Labour No to AV’s campaign agent.
 They say,”He is on the website, because that was built by NO to AV – but on all Labour NO to AV literature Joan Ryan, former Vice Chair of the Labour Party, is the person responsible.”
 We are happy to correct the record.
 The substantive point of the article remains the same.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.